The Nelson conjecture and chain rule property: Introduction

 \begin{theorem} If $p<2$, then there exists a compactly supported divergence-free $\ve\in L^p(\R^2)$ which does not have the CRP$_\infty$.
 If $p \ge 2$, then any compactly supported divergence-free $\ve \in L^p(\R^2)$ has the CRP$_\infty$. \end{theorem}

 The first part of Theorem~\ref{chain-rule} can be proved by considering a minor modification of the vector field constructed by Nelson \cite{Nelson_1963} (cf. \cite{Aizenman_1978}; see also \cite[p.
 541--542]{DiPernaLions1989}).
-For $p=\infty$ the second part of Theorem~\ref{chain-rule} can be proved using the techniques introduced by Alberti, Bianchini and Crippa.
-Here we extended these results to the borderline case~$2\le p<\infty$.
-Furthermore, we extend the definition of weak Sard property to Sobolev functions and using it we generalize the uniqueness criteria from \cite{ABC_2014} to vector fields $\ve \in L^p(\R^2)$ with $p\ge 2$:
+The proof of sufficiency is more involved; we will postpone the discussion of the underlying ideas for later, and now we proceed to the formulation of the second main result of the paper.

+Since Nelson considered compactly supported square-integrable divergence-free vector fields on the plane, the next natural question is whether the Alberti--Bianchini--Crippa uniqueness criterion can be extended for such vector fields.
+The main feature of the planar case is that by \eqref{div(v)=0} there exists a function $f\in W^{1,p}(\R^2)$ such that

+where $\nabla^\perp f \equiv (-\d_2 f, \d_1 f)$.
+The~function $f$ is known as the \emph{stream function} (or \emph{Hamiltonian}) of $\ve$.
+(Since~$\ve$ has a~compact support, the stream function $f$ can be chosen to be compactly supported as well.)
+If $p=\infty$, then $f$ can be chosen to be Lipschitz, and in this case it was proved in \cite{ABC_2014} that uniqueness of bounded weak solutions to \eqref{continuity-equation}--\eqref{continuity-equation-initial-condition} is equivalent to the following \emph{weak Sard property} of the stream function $f$:

+Here $\L^d$ denotes the Lebesgue measure on $\R^d$, $E^*$ denotes the union of all connected components with positive length of all level sets of $f$, $f_\# \mu$ denotes the image of the measure $\mu$ under the map $f$, and $\mu \rest E$ denotes the restriction of the measure $\mu$ on the set $E$.
+Our second main result is the following generalization of the Alberti--Bianchini--Crippa uniqueness criterion, which originally was established for bounded divergence-free vector fields:

 \begin{theorem} Let $p\ge 2$ and let $\ve \in L^p(\R^2)$ be a compactly supported divergence-free vector field.
 Let $f \in W^{1,p}(\R^2)$ be a stream function of $\ve$.
-Then the following assertions are equivalent: \begin{enumerate} \item[$(i)$] $f$ has the weak Sard property. \item[$(ii)$] $\ve$ has the renormalization property (RP$_\infty$); \item[$(iii)$] uniqueness holds for bounded weak solutions to \eqref{continuity-equation}--\eqref{continuity-equation-initial-condition}; \end{enumerate} \end{theorem}
+Then the following assertions are equivalent: \begin{enumerate} \item[$(i)$] $f$ has the weak Sard property; \item[$(ii)$] $\ve$ has the renormalization property (RP$_\infty$); \item[$(iii)$] uniqueness holds for bounded weak solutions to \eqref{continuity-equation}--\eqref{continuity-equation-initial-condition}. \end{enumerate} \end{theorem}

 By Theorem~\ref{chain-rule} for $p\ge 2$ the CRP$_\infty$ holds without any further assumptions on $\ve$, while by Theorem~\ref{uniqueness-criterea} uniqueness of bounded weak solutions to \eqref{continuity-equation}--\eqref{continuity-equation-initial-condition} is equivalent to the weak Sard property of $f$.
 This highlights that the chain rule property (CRP$_\infty$) is strictly weaker than the renormalization property~(RP$_\infty$).